Overview

 - Can improve neck movement and posture

-- May ease headaches linked to muscular tension
+- May relieve headaches linked to muscular tension

 - Supports rehabilitation and physiotherapy